 Traceroute is a network test that enables an Agent to verify the network path traversed to reach a destination device.
-The test also measures Round Trip Time (RTT) of each router in the path.
+The test also measures the Round Trip Time (RTT) of each router in the path.
+For each router, NetBeez also reports the reverse DNS name (PTR) and MTU size (when UDP or ICMP is selected as protocol).
 The Traceroute function included in NetBeez can run TCP, UDP, and ICMP-based tests.

 - Source (Ad-hoc only, required): The Agent that will conduct the test.

 - Destination (Ad-hoc only, required): The IP address or hostname of the remote device.

 - Interval (Target-based test only, required): The number of seconds between two consecutive Traceroute queries.
 By default, the interval is 60 seconds.